mgtools/PEbA/README.md

 # Data and Methods Compared
 **************************************************************************************************************

-From each BAliBASE benchmark MSA we extracted each pairwise alignment.
-We took each pair and generated alignments using PEbA with ProtT5 embeddings, PEbA with ESM2 embeddings, BLOSUM, and DEDAL.
-All testing was done with compare_aligns.py, which takes in a directory of reference alignments, two different methods to compare (PEbA and BLOSUM for example), and then calculates the TC score or F1 score between each test alignment to the reference alignment.
-A plot of the results is made that shows the distribution of TCS/F1 scores.
+From each BAliBASE benchmark MSA we extracted each sequence and each pairwise alignment.
+We took each pair of sequences and generated alignments using PEbA with ProtT5 embeddings, PEbA with ESM2 embeddings, BLOSUM, and DEDAL.

 **************************************************************************************************************
 # Using ProtT5, ESM2, and DEDAL